benjaminsnorris/bennorris.org/_posts/2016-09-16-adding-automation-to-open-source-projects.md

 ---
-title:          Adding automation to open-source projects
+title:          "Adding automation to open-source projects"
 date:           2016-09-16 13:00:00-0700
 excerpt:        Improving projects and increasing self-guilt with Travis, Slather and Codecov
 category:       General